MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 [!INCLUDE [sign-in-use-blank-select-email-trigger-and-specific-folder](includes/sign-in-use-blank-select-email-trigger-and-specific-folder.md)]

 1. Select the folder to which you're routing specific emails.
-To display all email folders, first select the **Show Picker** icon, which is located on the right side of the **Folder** box on the **When a new email arrives** card.
+To display all email folders, first select the **Show Picker** icon, which is located on the right side of the **Folder** box on the **when a new email arrives (V3)** card.

     ![Select folder](./media/email-triggers/email-triggers-2.png)